mgschwan/blensor/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       .. note::

-         The gameObject argument has an advantage that it can convert from a mesh with modifiers applied (such as subsurf).
+         The gameObject argument has an advantage that it can convert from a mesh with modifiers applied (such as the Subdivision Surface modifier).

       .. warning::